lloydkevin/hugo-wd/content/post/2019-12-25-which-sites-bad-for-static-conversion.md

 ---
-title: "Which Sites Bad for Static Conversion"
+title: "Which Sites Are Bad for Static Conversion"
 description: "Not every site is suitable for static site generators (SSG)."
 date: "2019-12-25T23:31:50-06:00"
 # thumbnail: "/images/posts/code.jpg"